-Buck Weaver applies unsuccessfully for reinstatement.
-The Black Sox infielder remains banned for life due to allegations of throwing the 1919 World Series to the Reds along with seven other Chicago White Sox players.
+Buck Weaver applies unsuccessfully for reinstatement in professional baseball, one of six attempts to clear his name.
+The Black Sox infielder remained banned for life due to allegations of throwing the 1919 World Series to the Reds, although he batted .324 played errorless ball in the Fall Classic.

-Barred for five years due to gender discrimination, housewife Bernice Gera wins her landmark lawsuit against the National Association of Baseball Leagues (NABL).
-The Ernest, New York native will become the first female umpire in a professional game when she makes her debut in June at Geneva, N.Y., arbitrating a New York-Penn League contest.
+Bernice Gera, barred for five years due to gender discrimination, wins her landmark lawsuit against the National Association of Baseball Leagues (NABL).
+The Ernest, New York housewife will become the first female umpire in a professional game when she makes her debut in June at Geneva, N.Y., arbitrating a New York-Penn League contest.

-Both Henry Aaron (Braves, Brewers) and Frank Robinson (Reds, Orioles, Dodgers, Angels, Indians) are elected to the Hall of Fame in their first year of eligibility.
-'Hammering Hank' falls just nine votes short of being the first player to be elected unanimously by the BBWAA.
+Both Hank Aaron (Braves, Brewers) and Frank Robinson (Reds, Orioles, Dodgers, Angels, Indians) are elected to the Hall of Fame in their first year of eligibility.
+The all-time home run leader falls just nine votes short of being the first player to be elected unanimously by the BBWAA.

 After hitting a meager .211 last season and not being offered a new contract by San Diego, former National League Most Valuable Player Steve Garvey decides to retire.
 The perennial All-Star first baseman for the Dodgers and Padres ends his 19-year career with a lifetime .294 batting average